zed-alpha/shadow-gadgets/README.md

 `ViewGroup`, these properties can be set on the target `View` at any point, even while it's unattached, so there's no need to worry about timing.
-Additionally, the shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents, should the target be moved.
+Additionally, the shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents should the target be moved.

 It is hoped that the base features will cover most cases.
 For those setups that might be problematic, the library offers a couple of other configuration